Client Selection for Federated Policy Optimization with Environment Heterogeneity: Error Bound of FAPI

 \end{lemma} See Appendix \ref{proof:lemma:wofpepieb} for the detailed proof.
-While Algorithm \ref{alg:FAPI2} is what FRL applications typically employ in practice, it is also more vulnerable to the environment heterogeneity as its error bound is inferior to the one of Algorithm \ref{alg:FAPI1} roughly by a factor of $1 - \gamma$.
+As shown by Lemma \ref{lemma:wfpepieb} and Lemma \ref{lemma:wofpepieb}, FAPI with federated policy evaluation provides a tighter bound.
+Intuitively, forcing clients to optimize their local policy from the same starting point (value function $\bar{V}^{\pi^{t}}$) helps them mitigate the negative impact of heterogeneity.
+While Algorithm \ref{alg:FAPI2} is what FRL applications typically employ in practice, it is also more vulnerable to environment heterogeneity as its error bound is inferior to the one of Algorithm \ref{alg:FAPI1} roughly by a factor of $1 - \gamma$.

 By far, we have assumed full client participation, i.e., all clients participate in every round of training.
 However, partial client participation is more favorable in practice.
 Proposition \ref{proposition:errorboundpartial} accounts for this scenario. \begin{proposition} Let $\mathcal{C}$ denote the set of selected clients and $q^{\prime}_{m} = \frac{q_{m}}{\sum_{m \in \mathcal{C}} q_{m}}$.
 With partial client participation and without federated policy evaluation, the sequence $\left(\pi^{t}\right)_{t=0}^{\infty}$ generated by Algorithm \ref{alg:FAPI2} satisfies